Battle of Harpers Ferry History and Overview

 Lee Heads North

-Emboldened by the Rebel victory at the Second Battle of Bull Run (August 28 to 30, 1862), Confederate commander Robert E. Lee took the war to Northern soil in the late summer of 1862.
-On September 4, the Army of Northern Virginia began crossing the Potomac River from west to east near Poolesville, Maryland, and Lee’s First Invasion of the North was underway.
+Encouraged by the Confederate victory at the Second Battle of Bull Run (August 28–30, 1862), Confederate General Robert E. Lee and President Jefferson took the war to Northern soil in the late summer of 1862.
+On September 4, the Army of Northern Virginia started crossing the Potomac River from west to east near Poolesville, Maryland, and Lee’s First Invasion of the North was underway.

 Beyond Lee’s military goals, economic and political motives inspired the invasion.
 The Southern armies needed provisions.
 Taking the war north would allow Virginia farmers to harvest their crops, unmolested by Union troops.
 In addition, the invasion would enable Southern troops to commandeer supplies from Northern farmers.
 Lee also hoped that giving Northerners a taste of war would diminish their resolve, bolstering the prospects of Peace Democrats in the upcoming 1862 Congressional elections.
 Finally, a victory on Northern soil might convince European powers to lend support to the South.